jdmar3/jdmar3.github.io/research/index.md

 I will be blogging about this project as it progresses.
 Please follow there.

+## Trust, Credibility, and Disclosure of Information

+Kaitlin Costello, Ashlee Edwards, and I investigated patterns of disclosure of incriminating information on Reddit drug forums.
+This spurred an extended set of interests in trust, credibility, and disclosure of information.

+You can read more here: [disclosure.johndmart.in](http://disclosure.johndmart.in).

 ## Digital Media Piracy

 Piracy is not a new phenomenon, but the rapid development of online protocols has expanded its reach into every aspect of digital media production.